The Glacier National Park Conservancy is the official non-profit fundraising partner of Glacier National Park.

 Greg Olson has served on the Glacier Conservancy Board since 2013.
 He grew up in Fargo, North Dakota and during two summer seasons in college he had the opportunity to work at Lake McDonald Lodge in Glacier National Park.
 Those experiences formed the foundation for a long and sustained respect and admiration for the natural and cultural treasures that exist in this magnificent park.
 After many summer visits to northwest Montana, he and his wife Cyndi moved to the Flathead Valley in 2007.
 They currently reside in the Whitefish area with their dog, Charley.
 Greg has a B.S. in Chemistry from North Dakota State University (1972) and a Ph.D. in Physical Chemistry, from the University of Colorado (1977).
 Prior to his retirement in 2006, he was a Principal Research Scientist at HRL Laboratories (formerly Hughes Research Laboratories) in Malibu, California.
 He currently serves as a consultant to the U.S. Department of Energy in the Hydrogen and Fuel Cells Program.
 His outdoor interests include hiking, mountaineering, backpacking, cycling, and downhill and backcountry skiing.
 Greg joined the Glacier Natural History Association Board in 2009 and transitioned onto the GNPC Board in January, 2013.

-Joe Raudabaugh was reared in Northern Virginia and received his B.S. in Economics from North Carolina State University ’78, and his MBA in Marketing at the University of Chicago ’80.
-He is a career consultant focused on advising Fortune 500 multi-national firms on complex strategy, supply chain and performance issues.
+Joe Raudabaugh was reared in Northern Virginia and received his B.S. in Economics from North Carolina State University ’78, and his MBA in Marketing and Finance at the University of Chicago ’80.
+He advised Fortune 500 multi-national firms on complex strategy, supply chain and performance issues for over 34 years.
 Joe joined A.T.
-Kearney in 1984, and has built practices in Japan and North America, and launched their Procurement and Advanced Analytics Practice in 2002.
-He founded and leads the A.T.
-Kearney Student Lab program which brings experiential learning opportunities to most of the top ranked business schools in North American and Europe.
+Kearney in 1984, and built practices in Japan and North America, and launched their Procurement and Advanced Analytics Practice in 2002.
+He founded and developed the A.T.
+Kearney Student Lab program which brings experiential learning opportunities to many of the top ranked business schools in North American and Europe.
+Joe continues to advise organizations selectively as Partner Emeritus with the Firm.
 He splits his time between Lake Forest, Illinois and Whitefish with his wife Beverly.
 His hobbies include backpacking, hiking, skiing, gardening, spending time in Montana and taking on new missions and building organizations.
 Joe joined the Glacier Fund Board in 2011 and transitioned onto the GNPC Board in January, 2013.
+He serves as the GNPC treasurer as well as chair of the Conservancy’s finance committee.

 Board Member | Phoenix & Kalispell